How to Make a Small Room Look Bigger: 9 Simple Tricks

 An awkward space created by a hidden chimney has white built-in floating shelves and a built-in desk between a mural and a white bed.

 If you're dealing with a small home, I'm sure you are constantly thinking about how to make a small room look bigger.
-Even if you don't have a small home, you can still benefit by trying some of these ways to make a room feel bigger.
-They will work instant magic and you will be shocked at how much bigger your space feels!
+Even if you don't have a small home, you can still benefit by trying these design goals to make a room feel bigger.
+They will work instant magic, and you will be shocked at how big your space feels!
 Want more great interior design tips from Kaleidoscope Living?

 Wondering how I approach transforming rooms and spaces in our home?
 Check out Designer in a Binder®.